 Making the decision to use Windows Virtual Desktop is a great first step to changing the way your team works.
 We discussed why you would use Azure WVD in a previous post.
 However, the next, more challenging step is figuring out how to implement it.
-In this post, we’ll share what you need to know to set up Azure Windows Virtual Desktop for your organisation.
+As an Azre Gold Partner, in this post, we share what you need to know to set up Azure Windows Virtual Desktop for your organisation.

-Before you implement Azure Windows Virtual Desktop, you need to consider your user groups.
-Who in your organisation do you want to provide with a Windows Virtual Desktop (WVD)?
+Before you implement Azure WVD, our Azure experts advise that you need to consider your user groups.
+Who in your organisation do you want to provide with a Azure WVD?

 Here are some questions that can help you define your user groups: